 Brad and I parted amicably in 1996. the same year my mother passed.
 This was also the year I quit HB Fuller to go travel the world.
 With Dominique, my French boyfriend.
 We traveled the world for 18 months without working.
 We traveled 3 months in North America, 3 months in Central and South America, 6 months in Asia and the Pacific, 6 months in Europe, and a couple of weeks in Africa.
 While in Europe, we traveled by bicycle.
 This was the first time either of us had traveled by bicycle.
 It was difficult, challenging, and well worth it.
 At the end of this amazing 18 month adventure, we decided to live in New Zealand.
 It was the most beautiful country we saw in our travels, had mild winters (I could tell because palm trees grew there!), and they spoke English.

 When we arrived in New Zealand to end our travels, I remember asking myself if I could have kept on traveling.
 The answer was Yes.
-This is how I knew I could do what I am doing now.
-Living in New Zealand was my first experience living in a foreign country.
-We applied for permanent residency, and Dominique was able to get a work permit, because of his training as a chef.
+That was how I knew I could spend years traveling as a nomadic volunteer, when the time came.
+New Zealand was my first experience living in a foreign country.
+Dominique and I applied for permanent residency, and Dominique was able to get a work permit, because of his training as a chef.
 I could not, because in New Zealand, there were so few MBAs that management ads in the paper did not ask for them!
-And Immigration took that to mean that they were not desired in New Zealand.
+And Immigration took that to mean that MBAs were not desired in New Zealand.
 Or at least not needed.
 But eventually the residency applications were approved, and I began work as a business consultant with an Auckland firm.
 Within a year, I had begun my own independent practice.
 For the next 10 years, I advised mostly small businesses in New Zealand and the US.
 I helped them with sales, marketing, team building, strategic planning, and whatever else they most needed.
 Dominique and I parted amicably in 2000.
 The next year I traveled through Europe for 4 months by bicycle with my friend Karine.
 This time I was the lead person on our tour.
 Karine lived in Canada, so we met in London and went from there.
 We flew to Madrid, and cycled from there.
 We rode through Spain, Portugal, France, (including Corsica), Italy, crossed over the alps to Switzerland, (the Nufenen Pass), then headed back into France, then to Ireland, Scotland, and back to England.
 It was an amazing trip.
 I was dancing tango at the time, and carried my dress and dancing shoes with me in my bicycle trailer.
 When we would stop in a city, I would look in my global tango guidebook to see if there were any places to dance tango in that city.
 I was able to dance tango in London, Madrid, Lisbon, Rome, on the steps of a cathedral in Venice, and on the banks of the Seine in Paris, among a few other places.
 It was such a contrast at times to be dancing in my high heels and dance dress, with make up and jewelry, and then return to sleep in a small tent and climb on a bike the next day to travel on.

 I became a New Zealand citizen in 2002, and am very grateful that I am allowed to also retain my US citizenship.
 So now I carry two passports, and get to vote in two elections.
-Of course I also have to pay taxes in both countries, and if they ever go to war with each other, I would have to choose.
+If they ever go to war with each other, I would have to choose.
 Fortunately, this is quite unlikely, because New Zealand has few oil reserves.